MAARK/code-config/README.md

 * `eslint` To install an ESLint configuration.
 * `stylelint` To install a Stylelint configuration.
+* `githook` To install a ESLint and Stylelint Git Hook commands.
 * `help` Shows the help screen.

 e.g.